Cyber Insurance: How We Got Here and Where We’re Headed

 - Network Asset Damage

 At the same time, some software-related policies started to evolve, adding sub-limits for HIPAA liability related software errors.

-During this period, the California Security Breach and Information Act came into effect in 2003.
+During this period in the history of cyber security, the California Security Breach and Information Act came into effect in 2003.
 This greatly affected exposure and insurance.
-Companies conducting business in the state now had to notify affected residents of any personal data breach by an unauthorized party.
+Companies conducting business in the state now had to provide breach notifications to any affected residents of a personal data breach by an unauthorized party.

 Following California’s lead, many other states passed similar laws.
 This had profound effects on the private sector.
-Cyber insurance companies adapted, offering new first-party coverages such as IT forensics, public relations, credit monitoring, and customer notification.
-New third-party coverages were also introduced for regulatory defense and fines and penalties.
+Cyber insurance companies adapted, offering new first-party coverages such as IT forensics and information security, public relations, credit monitoring, and customer notification.
+New third-party coverages were also introduced for regulatory defense as well as fines and penalties.